 Electing to release excess concessional contributions

-Members may elect to have up to 85% of any excess concessional contributions made from 1 July 2013 released from their super fund.
-This may be necessary, for example, to allow the member to have enough funds available to pay income tax on their excess concessional contributions.
+Individuals may elect to have up to 85% of any excess concessional contributions made from 1 July 2013 released from their super fund.
+This may be necessary, for example, to allow the individual to have enough funds available to pay income tax on their excess concessional contributions.

 An individual must make such an election to the ATO in the approved form within 60 days from when an excess concessional contributions determination or an amended determination is issued.
 The request must specify a valid release amount (up to 85% of the excess concessional contributions amount) and identify the superannuation interests from which it is to be released.
 Once made, an individual is not able to revoke an election to release excess concessional contributions.

 Where there are insufficient funds in the superannuation interest from which an individual has elected to release excess concessional contributions, only part of the requested amount is released.
 In this situation, the ATO will notify the individual, who may then make a further request within 60 days, or such further time as the Commissioner may allow, to release the remaining amount from another superannuation interest.